kartonfarkas/api_docs/source/suite/contacts/source_delete.rst

      - Comments
    * - source_id
      - int
-     - ID of the source to be deleted
+     - ID of the contact source to be deleted.
      -

 Errors